Wotcnt/Polyrifringence-Engine/THEORY.md

 The system permits indefinite operation **only under continuous external exergy supply**.
 Performance gains arise from reduced exergy destruction rates and faster organisation of incoming energy, not from energy creation, entropy reversal, or self-sustaining operation.

-The analytical representation of this geometry is formalised in the Ω–℧ section of MATH_MODEL(RENDER)md.
+The analytical representation of this geometry is formalised in the Ω–℧ section of MATH_MODEL(RENDER).md.

 ---